 If you want a narcissist's behavior to stop, you have to figure out what you are willing to deal with and what you aren't.

 Then you have to respond in the exact same way every time until the narcissist gets so bored with you that they drop it.

 If you are facing behavior that you are not willing to deal with, it probably makes it hard for you to be objective during these tense interactions.

 To shut down a narcissist, you have to know your “hot buttons” so you can diminish the power a narcissist may have had in the past and gain control over your emotional responses.

-If you want to know how to shut down a narcissist, the most important thing to do is to try to understand the disorder so you can protect yourself from the havoc they will wreak on your life.
+If you want to know how to shut down a narcissist, the most important thing is to understand the disorder so you can protect yourself from the havoc they can wreak on your life.

-Try using these steps to disarm the narcissist in your life before their behavior has a long-term impact on you.
+Try using these steps to create boundaries and manage the narcissist in your life before their behavior has a long-term impact on you.